AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 * Colors are now rendered properly, including cell background.
 * Users can select cell using mouse click and keyboard TAB key.
 * Users can rename sheet.
-* Sevaral UI improvements including extra scrollbars and extra white borders around menus.
+* Several UI improvements including extra scrollbars and extra white borders around menus.
 * Usability issues related to inline cell editing are fixed.
 * Some bug fixes and internal improvements.